 Do not bring a lot of clothing.
-Fashion is less of an issue on the road than it is at home.
+Although debatable by some who travel solely to chase the opposite sex, fashion is less of an issue on the road than it is at home.
 You can wash laundry regularly, either yourself or in cheap laundromats.
 If you feel that you do not have enough to wear, buy some local garb for cheap.

 - Think “wear one, wash one.”
 You really only need a minimal amount of clothing to survive.

 - Bring clothing that is versatile (e.g., swimsuits that can double as another pair of shorts, etc).